marvinschmitt/ipi2017/README.md

 # ipi2017
-My hand-ins to the lecture "Introduction to Practical Computer Science" at Heidelberg University.
+Hand-ins to the lecture "Introduction to Practical Computer Science" at Heidelberg University.